AlfredBr/FlipFlopWheel/README.md

 # FlipFlopWheel

 Wanna reverse the scroll direction of your mouse wheel?

 This will set all registry values of *FlipFlopWheel* to 1.
-(Windows only.)
+(Windows only.
+Any version of .NET)